Fast Color is a welcomed far cry from the status quo.

 Ruth has also been running from trauma, and I must admit that I expected the film to focus on it more than it does.
 I’m so used to Black characters dwelling on and living in their trauma, and I’m used to that trauma becoming a spectacle, often grotesque and re-traumatizing in itself.
 There are times when I think to myself, If ancestral trauma can live in our DNA, then so can ancestral resilience and passion, ancestral promise and power.
 Rather than the generational trauma I’ve come to expect in dramas about Black families, “Fast Color” contemplates our generational gifts and wisdom.
 It’s the reverie on generational power I’ve been missing.

 Though Ruth is the central character and focal point of the story, I believe Lila is the key to really understanding it.
-When I spoke with Saniyya Sidney about her role in the film recently, the young actress described Lila to me as “a fixer” and “very smart.”
+Speaking with me about her role in the film, the young Saniyya Sidney describes Lila to me as “a fixer” and “very smart.”
 Lila is indeed brilliant and resourceful, and “fixer” is an apt description of her.
 Full of questions and curious about how things work, she spends her time tinkering with whatever is broken.
 Bo says that Ruth is broken.
 Maybe Lila can fix her, too.

-“Mothers and grandmothers are so important because they help you and they teach you things,” Sidney explained.
+“Mothers and grandmothers are so important because they help you and they teach you things,” Sidney explains.
 “But Lila is able to teach them things as well.”

-I asked her what she was most excited for audiences to see.
-“The colors!” she exclaimed.
+I ask her what she is most excited for audiences to see.
+“The colors!” she exclaims.
 “We see the colors when we use our powers.
 I’m really excited for people to see these really bright and vibrant colors moving really fast overhead.
 They’re difficult to describe but so beautiful.”

 I encourage you to watch the film and see the colors.
 I think you’ll be glad you did.